Aviemathelec1995/QSCpolar/README.md

-Code Repository for simulate recovery of compressed quantum using Polar Code.
+Code Repository to simulate the recovery of compressed quantum state using Polar Code.
 Follow the paper "" for more details.